SherG/sherrieg/content/blog/about-this-site/index.md

 I previously had a site on this domain (a couple of years ago), with a slick design, but in recent years I've tired of the "glitz glut" -- When everyone can have a visually 'beautiful' website, a beautiful website doesn't mean much.

 Often there's a disconnect between the purpose of the website and what the design "says."
 Example: someone who is just thinking of having an online store, and has no products, can put up a site that looks like Nordstrom's.
-Or, someone who just wants a personal blog, has a design that conveys: "Every article is a publishing event!"
+Or, when someone who just wants a personal blog has a design that conveys: "Every article is a publishing event!"

 I think there are cases where a bit of visual modesty can better communicate what a site is about.
 And in some cases (I'm not using my blog as an example), you can stand out <em>more</em>.